Albert Bridge , Chelsea

 Criminal Law

 There is a fundamental principle that all defendants are innocent until proven guilty, that they have the right to a fair trial and to not self-incriminate.
 Defendants have the right to confidential and privileged legal advice, which cannot be used against them.
 These are common law principles and rights.
 It is not up to us as lawyers to judge you, this is for the Court.
+It is for us to help without bias or judgment, and to fight fearlessly for the client within the law to present the best case possible to the Court.

 Business Law – Banking, Securities, Derivatives law